gorda/istio.io/content/en/docs/tasks/traffic-management/egress/egress-kubernetes-services/index.md

     }
     {{< /text >}}

-### Cleanup of Kubernetes ExternalName service
+### Cleanup of Kubernetes ExternalName service{#cleanup-of-Kubernetes-ExternalName-service}

 {{< text bash >}}
 $ kubectl delete destinationrule my-httpbin
 $ kubectl delete service my-httpbin
 {{< /text >}}

-## Use a Kubernetes service with endpoints to access an external service
+## Use a Kubernetes service with endpoints to access an external service{#use-a-Kubernetes-service-with-endpoints-to-access-an-external-service}

 1. Create a Kubernetes service without selector for Wikipedia: